About the project

-The purpose of the project was to ensure that the basic common thread of the museum (the nature and culture of the North Sea) and the stories told on the exhibition are carried over and reflected in the playing areas.
+The purpose of the project was to ensure that the basic common thread of the museum (the nature and culture of the North Sea) and the stories told in the exhibition are reflected in the playground.

 The questions that arose were:

 The Sperm Whale at the North Sea Oceanarium

 The Sperm Whale is the first stage of the North Sea Oceanarium playground.

 The Sperm Whale has been the focal point of many exciting stories through times.
 From story about Jonas and the Whale to the stories on Moby Dick and Pinocchio.